spkaeros/RSCGo/README.md

 Currently, RSCGo supports logging in, supports multiple players, chat works, walking works, objects are where they should be, etc.

+The only major missing features, to my knowledge, are: dueling, banking, shops, pvp, magic, and prayer

 Here is a progress update picture: https://i.imgur.com/nhmMCQc.png

 Please note, to run or install this software, you must have a working Go 1.11+ compiler installed, and a working C compiler, as this project uses CGo for its SQLite3 driver.